ContextLab/davos/paper/paper.md

 functionality at any point throughout their code. `davos` currently supports IPython-based notebook environments [@PereGran07] including Jupyter notebooks, JupyterLab, and Google Colaboratory.
-Potential future directions include extending `davos` for use in "vanilla" (i.e., non-interactive) Python scripts and adding support for installation via alternative package managers such as `conda`.
+Potential future directions include extending `davos` for use in "vanilla" (i.e., non-interactive) Python scripts and adding support for installation via alternative package managers such as `conda`. `davos` is currently being used in a number of ongoing projects, as well as online demos for [*Storytelling with Data*](https://github.com/ContextLab/storytelling-with-data) (@Mann21b; an open course on data science, visualization, and communication) and `abstract2paper` (@Mann21a; an toy application of [GPT-Neo](https://github.com/EleutherAI/gpt-neo)).
 A more extensive guide to using `davos`, additional examples, and a description of how it works are available [here](https://github.com/ContextLab/davos).